AlbertoMontalesi/The-complete-guide-to-modern-JavaScript/README.md

 Additional chapters cover the new features introduced post ES6 (ES2015) all the way to the most recent version, ES2018.

+## Where to buy it

+You can purchase this ebook on amazon.com at this [link](https://www.amazon.com/dp/B07DGGFNS6) or click [here](http://bit.ly/2kGMwKn) if you are not in the US to find the right amazon store.

+You can also read my articles on my blog [here](https://www.inspiredwebdev.com/).

+The ebook contains 50+ extra quizzes for your to practice and test your knowledge after reading each chapter.
+You can have a look at the quizzes from the first two chapters in the `quizzes` folder.

 ## About me

 My name is Alberto, I'm from Italy and I love programming.
 As I was studying ES6 I decided that the best way for me to test my understanding of it was to write articles about it.
-I have now packaged those articles in a ebook that you can purchase on amazon.com at this [link](https://www.amazon.com/dp/B07DGGFNS6) or click [here](http://bit.ly/2kGMwKn) if you are not in the US to find the right amazon store.
+I have now packaged those articles in this ebook.

-The ebook contains 50+ extra quizzes for your to practice and test your knowledge after reading each chapter.
-You can have a look at the quizzes from the first two chapters in the `quizzes` folder.

-You can also read my articles on my blog [here](https://www.inspiredwebdev.com/).

 ## License